 The next EdTech trend will try to meet these needs by integrating social and emotional learning (SEL) into academic programs.
 SEL involves skills that can be taught, practiced, and monitored over time.
 When examining products that include SEL, look for examples where learning moments integrate self-awareness, self-management, social awareness, social management, and responsible decision making (see CASEL.org for more information).

-Programs with A.I. and embedded SEL assessment will adaptively respond to students’ ever-changing needs.”
+Programs with A.I. and embedded SEL assessment will adaptively respond to students’ ever-changing needs.
+Research shows that adaptive learning increases the retention rates by 25% to 60%, by keeping students engaged for a longer duration.”

 David Franklin, Ed.D. is a dynamic leader focused on driving innovation and enhancing the field of education through technology, data, and strategy.
 He has a rich educational field experience and applies those learnings to advance today’s technology.